ooples/pine_script_docs/source/concepts/Repainting.rst

 - The script uses `bgcolor() <https://www.tradingview.com/pine-script-reference/v5/#fun_bgcolor>`__
   to color the background green when `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ crosses over the EMA, and red on crosses under the EMA.
-- The screen snapshot shows the script in realtime on 30sec chart.
+- The screen snapshot shows the script in realtime on a 30sec chart.
   A cross over the EMA has been detected, thus the background of the realtime bar is green.
 - The problem here is that nothing guarantees this condition will hold true until the end of the realtime bar.
 The arrow points to the timer showing that 21 seconds remain in the realtime bar,